Silokhera: History

+That torch of service did not extinguish with him.
+In 2008, his son Lalit Sharma stepped onto the same path, proving that true legacy lives not in memory, but in action.

+On December 6, 2015, the village bid farewell to its guide, protector, and friend.
+Yet his presence lingers in every new pathway, every smiling face, and every respectful whisper of “Chacha Amar Singh.”

+His journey reminds us: greatness is not born of showmanship, but of service—woven into every noble deed.

 Location

 Silokhra is near the HUDA City Centre metro station, South City 1, Sector 31, Sector 40 in the middle of Gurgaon.
 Located on the 28 acre of land, the village falls under the ward number 32 of Municipal Corporation of Gurgaon (MCG).